 Vice Chair of the Board – Strategic

 J first got involved with Scouts Canada at the age of 6.
 His parents registered him in Beavers as a way to make new friends after moving from Saskatchewan to Ontario.
 He spent 10 years as a youth in Beavers, Cubs, Scouts (earning his Chief Scout Award) and Venturers.
 He has been a Scouter since 2006.
 He is currently a Scout Leader with 2nd Glen Abbey in Oakville along with his son and father, making for three generations in their troop.
-Professionally J has worked at Microsoft Canada since 2003, where he is currently the Vice President of Retail Sales and Marketing, responsible for the Xbox video game and Windows PC businesses at retail.
+Professionally J is currently the Senior Vice President, Marketing with Cadillac Fairview Corporation.

 J lives in Oakville with his wife, son and daughter.
 In his spare time he enjoys reading, skiing, cycling, golf, camping and cottaging, physical fitness, amateur woodworking and home renovation.